What does a Medical Receptionist do?

 Qualifications

-- High school diploma or equivalent required; additional education in healthcare administration or a related field is a plus.
+- High school diploma or equivalent required; additional education in healthcare administration or related field is a plus.

 Is becoming a Medical Receptionist a good career path?